EngoEngine/engoengine.github.io/tutorials/_posts/2016-04-09-hello-world.md

 ### Loading the texture into the game
 We have to load the actual file from the disk.
 Fortunately, `engo` has helper-functions available within `engo.Files`.
-It has an `Load` function, which allows us to specify the location of one or more files, and they automatically get loaded once the `Preload()` function returns.
+It has a `Load` function, which allows us to specify the location of one or more files, and they automatically get loaded once the `Preload()` function returns.

 Applying this, we get: